SDGreen/TotalTarot/README.md

     * The map generates markers for all mentor locations.
     * The markers are Total Tarots icons.
     * Once clicked the relevant information appears beneath the map.
-    * Once clicked the map zooms in on the markers location.
+    * Once clicked the map zooms in on the marker's location.
     * When a new marker is clicked, any other information is cleared.
     * The map size changes depending on the device viewport.